jbrown42/baked_rice/finalSubmission/README.txt

 Map details
   ~ - represent open space in map
   A - represents airport
-  (0-9) - represents diferrent drones
+  (0-9) - represents different drones
-  Top of map is sky, bottom of map is the ground.
+  Top of map is sky, bottom of map is the ground
-  The map will print once per frame (aka after all drones move).
+  The map will print once every .05 seconds for smooth movement

-Drones move with 1 speed vertically and 2 speed horizontally.
+Drones move an arbitrary speed along a random path generated at their creation.
-Only one drone can leave the airport at a time because of the mutex locks.
+Only one drone can leave the airport at a time due to the launch delay.
-Only one drone can land at the airport at a time because if a drone is landing and another drone tries to land, the 2nd drone will treat this as a collision and will avoid it, therefore not landing.
+Only one drone can land at the airport at a time because of collision avoidance.
-Drone paths are randomly generated and are therefore different everytime.

 ***************************************
 Building the Project